 Raw land, just like it sounds, is a plot of undeveloped land.
 For investors, this is often a long-term play, banking on the land appreciation and/or future potential development, or it can be wholesaled for a quicker profit.

-Strategies of Passive Real Estate Investing
+Passive Real Estate Investing Strategies

 There are 5 main strategies when it comes to investing in real estate, each with their own set of advantages and disadvantages.
 I’ve ranked them in order from most risky and highest potential return, to least risky and lowest potential return.